Lutiancheng1/ragflow/docs/references/http_api_reference.md

 # HTTP API Reference

-A complete reference for RAGFlow's RESTful API.
-Before proceeding, please ensure you [have your RAGFlow API key ready for authentication](https://ragflow.io/docs/dev/acquire_ragflow_api_key).
+A complete reference for GotoAI's RESTful API.
+Before proceeding, please ensure you have your GotoAI RAG API key ready for authentication.

 ---